PeterLuschny/Calendars.jl/README.md

     described in 'Calendrical Calculations', Software--Practice & Experience, vol. 20, no. 9 (September, 1990), pp. 899--928.

-    Calendar calculator, owned by Anton Ignaz Joseph Graf von Fugger-Glött, Prince-Provost of Ellwangen, Ostalbkreis, 1765 - Landesmuseum Württemberg, Stuttgart, Germany.
+    The picture shows the 'Calendar calculator', owned by Anton Ignaz Joseph Graf von Fugger-Glött, Prince-Provost of Ellwangen, Ostalbkreis, 1765 - Landesmuseum Württemberg, Stuttgart, Germany.
     The picture is in the public domain, CCO 1.0.